 US Announces New Visa Fees for B1/B2 Applicants, Immigration Lawyer Shares Details

-- The United States has announced the creation of a new visa fee for a category of visa applicants
+- The United States of America has announced the creation of a new visa fee for a category of visa applicants

-- US-based immigration lawyer Akua Poku has shared details of the new fee and explained what it seeks to achieve with its introduction
+- US-based immigration lawyer Akua Poku shared details and explained what the new policy seeks to achieve

-- The US Department of State is also receiving public feedback on the new fee ahead of its implementation
+- The US Department of State is also receiving public feedback on the new fee ahead of the implementation

-The US Department of State has introduced a new optional fee of $750 for certain applicants seeking B1/B2 visas.
+The United States Department of State has introduced a new optional fee of $750 for certain applicants seeking B1/B2 visas.

-The purpose of the fee is to provide faster visa interview appointment dates for applicants travelling to the United States for tourism, business trips, medical visits, family visits, conferences, and other short-term stays.
+The purpose of the fee is to provide faster visa interview appointment dates for applicants travelling to the US for tourism, business trips, medical visits, family visits, conferences, and other short-term stays.

 Source: Getty Images